Everything you need for AI Performance in one platform.

 You can detect concept drift by detecting changes in prediction probabilities given the input.
 Detecting changes in your model’s output given production inputs could indicate changes at a level of analysis where you are not operating.

 For example, if your house price classification model is not accounting for inflation, your model will start underestimating house prices.
-You can also detect concept drift through ML monitoring techniques, such as performance monitoring.
+You can also detect drift through ML monitoring tools and techniques, such as performance monitoring.
 Observing a change in the accuracy of your model or the classification confidence could indicate concept drift.

 Here are three ways to prevent concept drift: